-Notice of a public comment period for the proposed TANF State Plan for the period beginning January 1, 2012 and ending December 31, 2014 was published on October 17, 2011.
-A public hearing was held on November 30, 2011.
+Notice of a public comment period for the proposed TANF State Plan for the period beginning January 1, 2014 and ending December 31, 2015 was published on xxxxx.
+A public hearing was held on xxxxx.

 A Human Services Register has been issued giving notice of the same public comment period.
 The Human Services Register was mailed to over 500 individuals or agencies on the Department's permanent mailing list.